 I am a family-oriented person in a very close-knit community, so going away from my home state was never an option.
 Being a Texas baby, I planned to pursue higher education in state but in a different city so that I still felt close to home, yet far enough away to feel independent.
 Therefore, I narrowed my search to colleges and universities in Texas.
 Similarly, if you want to go away from home and explore another state or country, you should look for colleges outside of your state; narrow your search by excluding your home state and search for colleges in other regions that appeal to you.

 This is pretty self-explanatory, but you know what your family income is and how much the FAFSA can provide for you.
 Check each college’s financial aid statistics and percentage of students who receive grants, as well as the availability of scholarships.
-Do not choose a college that you know you cannot afford after getting a financial package, because debt is not something to play with.
+Do not choose a college that you know you cannot afford (even after getting a financial aid package), because debt is not something to play with.
 As for me, I did not base my decision on how much financial aid I received, but I did say that I did not want to go to a private institution since I wanted to use scholarships exclusively for public colleges, and the sticker price for public institutions was way lower than private colleges.
 This was the best for my family, but it’s different for everyone.

 4. College size